Last Updated: 8h January 2023

 Whether you are considering moving for the excellent range of properties, the great schools or the exceptional transport links, living in Chichester is sure to be an excellent choice.

-If you have made the big decision to move, we are here to help you get your dream move to Chichester underway.
+If you have made the big decision to move and looking for a moving company in Chichester, we are here to help you get your dream move to Chichester underway.

-Here at Curtiss & Sons Portsmouth, we are an experienced and professional removals company that has been helping people moving home since 1871.
+Here at Curtiss & Sons Portsmouth, we are an experienced and professional removals company that has been helping people move home since 1871.